The Crucial Role of Healthcare Data Security: Challanges, Solutions

 • GDPR stands for General Data Protection Regulation and works in the EU.

-Regardless of the location of your organization, noncompliance with industry standards threatens data security, not to mention the loss of reputation and penalties.
+Regardless of the location of your organization, noncompliance with industry standards threatens healthcare data security, not to mention the loss of reputation and penalties.

 Data Access Control Through User Authentication